When Stereotypes GTG: The Impact of Predictive Text Suggestions on Gender Bias in Human-AI Co-Writing: Results on Remaining Scenarios

 \subsection{Scenario: Town Hall}

-In this scenario, the \prefix includes a town hall \participant with a traditionally feminine (``Rebecca'') or masculine (``Thomas'') name.
-The town hall is about an affordable housing development, and the model suggests that the character has a conservative or liberal viewpoint on this issue (see examples in \autoref{tab:story_egs}).
-According to \citet{cao-etal-2022-theory}, American annotators view men as comparatively more conservative than women.
+In this scenario, the \prefix includes a town hall participant with a traditionally feminine (``Rebecca'') or masculine (``Thomas'') name.
+The town hall is about an affordable housing development, and the model suggests that the character has a conservative or liberal viewpoint on this issue (See examples in \autoref{tab:story_egs}).
+According to \citet{cao-etal-2022-theory}, American annotators view men as comparatively more conservative than women, an association echoed by our participants in our post-survey (See \autoref{tab:ABC_Cao}).